Skip to main content

 Augustus's most enduring institutional achievement was the creation of a standing professional army.

-What is membership purges?
+What are membership purges?

 Show answer